enterprisemodules/connect/doc/nutshell.md

 #
 ```

-This behaviour can be useful when you want to override standard settings included in a defauls file.
+This behavior can be useful when you want to override standard settings included in a default file.

 ### Using objects